a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 ## Using Warden Supreme in your Projects

 Warden Supreme targets Android and iOS clients and JVM-based back-ends.
+Warden Supreme currently only supports HTTP as its communication protocol and relies on [Ktor](https://ktor.io/) on mobile clients.
+The back-end, however, can also use [Spring](https://spring.io/) or any other HTTP framework of your choice.

 * On the back-end, add the `verifier` dependency:
   ```kotlin